Sex differences in education: Grading bias in schools against boys

-Grading Bias Against Boys on Different Subjects

-In a research conducted by Camille Terrier, she discovered that in both arithmetic and French, teachers' gender bias significantly and highly affects how far boys advance relative to girls.
-This is the first study to examine gender differences in elementary school performance using objective and subjective performance through scientific data.
-Even in subjects like math and science, where their test scores were either equal to or lower than the girls' test scores, the study found that boys received worse marks than girls.
+In a research paper conducted by Camille Terrier, she discovered that in mathematics teachers' gender bias significantly affects how far boys advance relative to girls, while no bias was found in literacy.
+The study found that in blind tests, males and females scored basically equivalent, while in non-blind teacher testing, there was a substantial bias toward girls.
 In middle school, the gender bias of teachers toward males accounts for 6% of the math achievement gap between boys and girls.
 Moreover, she gathered data from schools in a fairly underdeveloped educational region of France.
 According to the research, inexperienced instructors tend to be more biased toward boys in the classroom.
 Teachers assigned to underprivileged areas are frequently younger than those working in institutions with greater privileges.
 Her study established that gender biases among teachers will significantly affect the success gap between boys and girls in different subjects.
 This explains why boys are falling further behind girls in academic performance.

-Teachers’ Gender Biases Affect Male Students’ Achievement

-Girls perform better in school than boys do in the majority of Western nations.
 Due to their poorer grades, boys have a decreased probability of getting admitted into further education, which may ultimately limit their chances of success in the job market.
-A study conducted by Organization for Economic Co-operation and Development proved that boys are gradually falling behind girls in schools.
+A study conducted by the OECD proved that boys are gradually falling behind girls in schools.
 Boys who fall behind risk dropping out of school, failing to enroll in college or university, or finding themselves unemployed as a result of this disadvantage.
 In OECD nations, 66% of women and 52% of men, respectively, entered university programs in 2009, and this disparity is widening.
 In 2015, 43% of women in Europe between the ages of 30-34 completed higher education, as opposed to 34% of men in the same age bracket.
 There is considerable interest in figuring out the causes of this disparity because it has grown by 4.4 percentage points over the past ten years.
 Moreover, male students are at a larger risk of experiencing academic, social, and emotional challenges, which can lead to a greater sense of alienation from oneself and society, according to current research on gender disparities in educational settings at all socioeconomic levels.